Gaby4545/SimpleGardenLabels/README.md

 # SimpleGardenLabels
-Some Simple Garden Labels to stake into the ground
+Some Simple Garden Labels to stake into the ground made with OpenSCAD